prometheus/client_java/docs/content/getting-started/metric-types.md

 * `classicBuckets(...)`: Set the classic bucket boundaries.
 Default buckets are `.005`, `.01`, `.025`, `.05`, `.1`, `.25`, `.5`, `1`, `2.5`, `5`, `and 10`.
 The default bucket boundaries are designed for measuring request durations in seconds.
 * `nativeMaxNumberOfBuckets()`: Upper limit for the number of native histogram buckets.
 Default is 160.
 When the maximum is reached, the native histogram automatically reduces resolution to stay below the limit.

-See Javadoc for a complete list of options.
+See Javadoc for [Histogram.Builder](/client_java/api/io/prometheus/metrics/core/metrics/Histogram.Builder.html) for a complete list of options.
+Some options can be configured at runtime, see [config](/config/config).

 Histograms and summaries are both used for observing distributions.
 Therefore, the both implement the `DistributionDataPoint` interface.
 Using the `DistributionDataPoint` interface directly gives you the option to switch between histograms and summaries later with minimal code changes.